Bunjin/Rouleth/README.md

 http://etherscan.io/address/0x18a672e11d637fffadccc99b152f4895da069601

   Play the Roulette on ethereum blockchain !
-  (or become an investor in the Casino and share the profits/losses.)
+  (or become a member of the DAO in the Casino and share the profits/losses.)

    website : www.rouleth.com